josmar-crwdstffng/angular/aio/content/cli/index.md

 ### Schematics

 The [ng generate](cli/generate) and [ng add](cli/add) commands take, as an argument, the artifact or library to be generated or added to the current project.
-In addition to any general options, each artifact or library defines its own options in a *schematic*.
+In addition to any general options, each artifact or library self-defines the associated options in a *schematic*.
 Schematic options are supplied to the command in the same format as immediate command options.

 <!-- links -->